 - Using the zoom tool, click the nautilus (the image at the bottom right) to zoom in to at least 100%.

 - Select the Lasso Tool (first column, second from the top).
 Starting the the lower left, drag around the rounded end of the mussel.
 Do not release the mouse button.

-- When you reach a corner or striahgt part of the edge, press the Alt key and then release the mouse button so that the lasso pointer changes to the polygonal lasso shape.
+- When you reach a corner or straight part of the edge, press the Alt key and then release the mouse button so that the lasso pointer changes to the polygonal lasso shape.
 Do not release the Alt key.

 - Begin clicking around the end of the mussel to place anchor points - be sure to hold down the Alt key throughout.